Nemesis (hypothetical star): Orbit of Sedna

 The trans-Neptunian object Sedna has an extra-long and unusual elliptical orbit around the Sun, ranging between 76 and 937 AU.
 Sedna's orbit takes about 11,400 years to complete once.
 Its discoverer, Michael Brown of Caltech, noted in a Discover magazine article that Sedna's location seemed to defy reasoning: "Sedna shouldn't be there", Brown said.
 "There's no way to put Sedna where it is.
 It never comes close enough to be affected by the Sun, but it never goes far enough away from the Sun to be affected by other stars."
-Brown therefore postulated that a massive unseen object may be responsible for Sedna's anomalous orbit.
-This line of inquiry eventually led to the hypothesis of Planet Nine.

 Brown has stated that it is more likely that one or more non-companion stars, passing near the Sun billions of years ago, could have pulled Sedna out into its current orbit.
 In 2004, Kenyon forwarded this explanation after analysis of Sedna's orbital data and computer modeling of possible ancient non-companion star passes.